Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Yeah, that's how it was written.

-I'm saying that's how good we We are ten times better than the rest
+I'm saying that's how good we are, 10 times better than the rest.

-The police found two different ideas on the man both featuring the dead man's photo
+The police found two different IDs on the man, both featuring the dead man's photo.

 Yes.